pjaap/ProjectionOntoSLn.jl/README.md

 Note, in the vector case, a solution object of type `ProjectionResult` is returned.
 This also contains the number of iterations.

+## Benchmark

+See [ProjectionOntoSLnBenchmark.jl](https://github.com/pjaap/ProjectionOntoSLnBenchmark.jl/) for the benchmarks performed for the [paper](https://arxiv.org/abs/2501.19310).

 # Contributing

 Feel free to open PRs in order to contribute to the project :)